matheus-beck/backend-challenge/README.md

 # Backend Challenge

-REST API developed using Node.js for the tech backend challenge from a company
+REST API developed using Node.js and Typescript for the tech backend challenge from a company

 ## Dependencies Used